Advertising; business management; business administration; office functions.

 Trademark applications and registrations in Class 35 over the past 15 years.

 Class 35 covers advertising, business management, business administration, office functions, and retail and wholesale store services.
-With approximately 478,300 live marks, it is the second most heavily filed class in the Nice Classification system, trailing only Class 9.
+It is the second most heavily filed class in the Nice Classification system, trailing only Class 9.
 This volume reflects the fundamental reality that nearly every commercial enterprise requires some form of advertising, marketing, or business management service, making Class 35 a near-universal filing destination.

 Class 35 includes mainly services rendered by persons or organizations principally with the object of: 1. help in the working or management of a commercial undertaking, or 2. help in the management of the business affairs or commercial functions of an industrial or commercial enterprise, as well as services rendered by advertising establishments primarily undertaking communications to the public, declarations or announcements by all means of diffusion and concerning all kinds of goods or services.